Abutler101/gender-neutralisation/Readme.md

 # 🏳️‍⚧ Gender Neutralisation 🏳️‍⚧

 Simple FastAPI project to neutralise gendered langauge (pronouns etc.) within a provided text.
-Making use of OpenAI GPT-3.
+Making use of NLP techniques.
-(If the Trans Pride Flags in the title are showing as 2 distinct symbols blame Microsoft :( for Window's weird emoji support)
+(If the Trans Pride Flags in the title are showing as 2 distinct symbols blame Microsoft :( for Window's weird emoji support

 ## Examples
 ### Gendered: